useR-tutorials-2025/debugging-tools-for-functions-in-r/README.md

 and a member of the R-Ladies Global leadership team.
 She enjoys automating data wrangling and data outputs, and making both data insights and learning new material digestible.

-[E. David Aja](https://edavidaja.com/) is a Solutions Engineer at Posit.
+[E. David Aja](https://edavidaja.com/) is a Software Engineer at Posit.
 Before joining Posit, he worked as a data scientist in the public sector.